 Using the word “trend” to describe anything to do with denim almost seems wrong—it’s hands down the most perennial item in our wardrobe.
-But this year, more than ever, denim is having a massive resurgence (more on that a little later today)—especially in the luxury space.
-And again, now more than ever, if you’re going to shell out a paycheck on a pair of Vetements, or just discovered the unicorn that is vintage 501s, you’re going to want to make them last forever.
-Which is exactly why we’re laying down some ground rules for how to actually care for your denim.
+But recently, more than ever, denim has been having a massive resurgence—especially in the luxury space.
+And if you’re going to shell out a paycheck on a pair of reworked and re-imagined jeans, or just discovered the unicorn that is a perfectly-fitting vintage 501, you’re going to want to make them last forever.
+Which is exactly why we’ve laid down some ground rules for caring for your denim.

 Before We Go Into The Rules:

 It’s the raw vs. pre-washed debate.
 Scratch that, it’s not really a debate, we’re just going to tell you how to know the difference.
 First, raw denim is uniform in color; it’s a dark wash and very stiff upon purchase.
 It’s the kind of denim you can’t wear a white tee with, or sit on any light-colored surfaces, but they get better and better with age.
 On the other hand, pre-washed denim is the worn-in, sometimes distressed pair already broken in for you.

 1. Don’t Wash

 This is not a PSA per se, because at this point, you’ve heard endless tales on why you should avoid throwing your jeans into the wash.
 Here’s the thing, putting your dark denim in the machine is only going to cause it to fade…fast.
 Another thing: your distressed denim is already a bit vulnerable, so the tumbling and rubbing action is only going to promote more fraying (unless that’s what you’re after).
 It’s also better for the environment—less wash = less water used = less detergent being flushed into our water.
 Hold off washing as long as possible—at least 10 wears—we’re about to give you a few insider tips as to how to get away with it.